cbmr-data/cbmr-data.github.io/esrum/source/index.rst

  Getting started
 *****************

+We hold an intro-workshop for the Esrum cluster a few times a year, depending on interest.
+Future workshops will be announced to all employees at CBMR, while slides from past workshops are made available on the :ref:`presentations <p_outreach_presentations>` page.

+However, this documentation is explicitly written to help you get started with using Esrum, so you do not need to wait for the intro workshop to be announced:

-Before you continue, please read our :ref:`p_guidelines`.
+-  Before you continue, please read our :ref:`p_guidelines`.
+You are expected our guidelines while using the Esrum cluster.

 -  To get access to Esrum, you must first apply for access as described in :ref:`p_usage_access_applying`.
-Once you have access, you can connect to the cluster as described in :ref:`p_usage_connecting`.
+Once you have access, you can connect to the cluster as described in :ref:`connecting to the cluster <p_usage_connecting>` page.

 -  Connecting to Esrum gives you access to your personal home folder and to project and data set folders as described in